Get our FREE IIFYM Weight Loss Starter Guide

 5. What About Cardio, Then?

 Well, since I’ve bored you to death by going over the basics of fat loss and how you can minimize muscle loss during your cut (you’re welcome), let’s talk about cardio.
-As with most things in the fitness industry, there’s two (extremist) opposing camps on the subject of cardio.
+As with most things in the fitness industry, there are two (extremist) opposing camps on the subject of cardio.
 The “no cardio at all” camp and the “at least an hour of cardio per day” camp.
 And as is usually the case, both of them are wrong, with the truth being somewhere in the middle.
 Let’s see why, then, shall we?

 As it turns out, aerobic exercise is a valuable tool in your health and fitness journey for three main reasons: